-- 8.22 In relation to CPO1, the Secretary of State accepted at DL:20 that the requirements of section 226(1)(A) of the Town and Country Planning Act 1990 are satisfied because the Order will contribute significantly to the economic, social and environmental wellbeing of the area. - 8.23 In order to ensure delivery of Phase 4, the Council is seeking to exercise powers under section 13 of the 1976 Act for the compulsory purchase of new rights over part of the Order Land.
-Crane oversailing rights and rights of access for the purposes of erecting scaffolding and undertaking works are required to undertake and complete the redevelopment of the Order Land.
+- 8.22 In relation to CPO1, the Secretary of State accepted at DL:20 ("CDA.20") that the requirements of section 226(1A) of the Town and Country Planning Act 1990 were satisfied because the Order will contribute significantly to the economic, social and environmental wellbeing of the area. - 8.23 In order to ensure delivery of Phase 4, the Council is seeking to exercise powers under section 13 of the 1976 Act for the compulsory purchase of new rights over part of the Order Land.
+Crane oversailing rights are required to undertake and complete the redevelopment of the Order Land.
 At the time of making the Order no such rights were in existence over the relevant parts of the Order Land.